alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 Is this the best way?
 No, but it beats the hell out of trying to create a gcc image, downloading an old binary and building that binary in the container.
 I actually pursued this route and ended up with a really long start time for the container which was fine in isolation, but impossible to deal with in the context of the orchestration.

-## Order
+## Order and dependencies

 Who cam first?
 The ffmpeg container, or the MQTT server.
+It took a few tries and some serious thinki